Private session - paid shoots

-For my photography, I am always looking for collaborations with inspiring models.
-For me, it is not important whether you are a professional model or a beginner, or if you are 20 or 60 years old.
-More important are personality, pleasure in posing, commitment, patience, etc. If you think you fit in with my photographic work, send me a message with your details and a few photos of yourself.
-You will have the opportunity to get some unique photographs.
+New modelsFor my own portfolio, I am always looking for collaborations with inspiring models.
+For me, it is not important whether you are a professional model or a beginner, or if you are 20 or 50 years old.
+More important are personality, pleasure in posing, commitment etc. If you think you fit in with my photographic work, send me a message with your details and a few photos of yourself.
+You will have the opportunity to get some unique photographs for free.
 Of course we discuss upfront what type of photographs we will shoot.

-TFP (Time for Portfolio)
+Free work - TFP (Time for Portfolio)

 TFP means that both of us work for free.
 So also your travel expenses are at your own expense.
 However I will be happy to pick you up from Amersfoort Central Station.

-As compensation for posing, I will send you - usually within two days of the shoot - all photos in pdf format.
+As compensation for posing, I will send you - usually within two days of the shoot - all photos in low resolution jpg format.
 These have not yet been edited and are not intended for further use.
 They are purely for selection.
 You may then choose 10 and I will fully edit those - usually within two weeks - and send them digitally for use on the internet etc.

 Interested?